Updated: 4th July 22:23

 Final Words Of Advice

 Don’t give in and panic.
-The majority of people will have no problems at all, and it will be business as usual.
 Please do contact me and let me know if I can help in any way.